 Remove from oven.
 Carefully flip tomatoes and stir corn.
 Broil again until corn is slightly charred and tomatoes are softened, 2-3 minutes.

 Make Tomato Vinaigrette and Finish Risotto

-Serve risotto in a bowl or plate.
-Garnish with pesto, tomato vinaigrette, remaining Parmesan, and burrata.
+Plate dish as pictured on front of card, garnishing with pesto, tomato vinaigrette, remaining Parmesan, and burrata.
 We recommend stirring burrata into rice for a super creamy dish!
+Bon appétit!